TomerPacific/MobileWebSpecialistNanodegree/Performant Web Apps/Lesson 08 - HTTP in the Real World/README.md

 - A malcious program on your computer taking a screenshot of your browser
 - An attacker guessing your Heroku password and replacing your service with a malicious one
 - An attacker who had broken into Heroku's servers themselves

+## Concept 06 - Beyond GET and POST

+> Question 1 of 3 : PUT can be used for actions such as uploading a file to a web site.
+However, it's not the most common way to do file uploads.
+PUT has to be done in application code (e.g. JavaScript), whereas with another method it's possible to do uploads with just HTML on the client side.
+What method do you think this describes?

+`POST`

+> Question 2 of 3 : What's something that we would almost always want the client to do before allowing it to delete resources in your application?

+`Log in, or otherwise authenticate`

+> Question 3 of 3 : If HTTP methods are the "verbs" in the protocol, what are the "objects" (in the grammatical sense)?

+`URIs`